 The Journey to Aransas Morning

 The journey to Aransas Morning began with a trip to Port Aransas on the first anniversary of my first wife’s death.
 I was standing on the beach at dawn to watch the sunrise when a man walked up to me and asked, “What do you see?”
 I said, “The love of God,” and then I explained the reason I was there.
 He said, “I lost my girl too.
 I lost everything,” and then he walked away.
 I never saw him again, but he stayed in my mind.
-I began to imagine what his story was and I wrote a short story.
+I began to imagine what his situation was and I wrote a short story.
 And that was that, until several people read it and insisted that there was more to the story.
-They kept pressing and I started writing and sure enough, there was more to the story and it is Aransas Morning.
+They kept pressing and I started writing and sure enough, there was more to the story.